#52. EOS (EOS)

 The EOS protocol acts like Google's Play Store and Apple's App store, emulating most of the attributes of a real computer, including hardware (CPU(s) & GPU(s) for processing, local/RAM memory and hard-disk storage) with the computing resources distributed equally among EOS cryptocurrency holders.
 EOS tokens are often used for business purposes and can be used as a "stake" for funding DApps in the EOS ecosystem.

-Top 3 Coins To Watch Today: ZIL, CELR, EOS – September 16 Trading Analysis
+Top 3 Coins to Watch Today: EOS, NEO, XMR – January 5 Trading Analysis

-Top 3 Coins To Watch Today: LTC, FIO, EOS – September 6 Trading Analysis
+Top 3 Coins to Watch Today: XTZ, EOS, LINA – December 10 Trading Analysis

 Information and prices shared on this web page may not be assumed as correct, nor used as financial advice.
 Please do your own research before investing.
 And you can help us keep this up-to-date report outdated information to us.
 Thank you.